 As a consequence, the following recommendations are put forward in order to improve the SPC Manufacturing Waiver.
-These recommendations should be implemented in the Regulation as a result of the 5-year review required by Regulation and that is supposed to take place in 2024.
-In addition, the Report stresses the need to rapidly issue guideline/Notice to remove the existing uncertainties and limit the misuses of the - unnecessary - safeguards by SPC holders:
+These recommendations should be implemented in the regulation as a result of the 5-year review required by Regulation and that, while originally foreseen for 2024, has not yet taken place.
+There is now a clear expectation that it will be carried out in 2025, offering a critical opportunity to address the well-documented flaws that are undermining the effectiveness of this policy tool.
+In addition, the Report stresses the need to rapidly issue a Guideline/Notice to remove the existing uncertainties and limit the misuses of the - unnecessary - safeguards by SPC holders: